 - Making sustainable seafood choices.
 Shellfish, particularly mussels, are a great sustainable choice and look out for accreditations such as MSC.

-- Using fewer plastic products.
+- Using plastic free products.